AlexanderMac/http-request-parser/README.md

+http-request-parser
+===================
 A node package for parsing a plain http request, and creating an object model for it.
-===================

 ## Features
 * Parsing headers (with parameters).